Do Clear Retainers Mess with Your Speech? Here’s What to Expect

 ⏱ How Long Until Speech Normalizes?

-🕒 7–14 Days: Thicker retainers or first-time users may need slightly longer.
+• 🕒 7–14 Days: Thicker retainers or first-time users may take slightly longer.

-🕒 Ongoing: Inconsistent wear or poor fit may extend adaptation time.
+• 🕒 Ongoing: Irregular wear or ill-fitting retainers can extend the adaptation period.

 “After a week, speaking felt natural again.
 My NewSmile retainers fit perfectly and were barely noticeable.”